Autumn Colour at Clumber Park

 Clumber Park is renowned for its fantastic autumn colours.
 The leaves form an exquisite patchwork quilt of browns and greens in the woodland, and the Pleasure Grounds and Limetree Avenue looks simply stunning.
 Throughout October, join in The Festival of Fungi to discover the weird and wonderful collection of unique and rare species we care for.

-Summer may be fading away, but the nights are still light enough for a nice long walks and there are plenty of fantastic views to be seen around Clumber Park.
+Summer may be fading away, but the nights are still light enough for a nice long walks and Autumn is the perfect time to make family memories at Clumber Park.

 Be sure to check out Clumber Lane and South Lodge Road, where the stunning beech trees give a superb array of colour and makes for some fantastic evening walks.

 If fungi is your thing, Clumber Park is perfect for you this autumn.
 The Festival of Fungi takes place in October, and our fungi specialists will be available to visitors to discuss all things fungal.